 • Click the Details tab.

-• Verify that the Certificate Signature Algorithm is "SPHINCSPLUS".
+• Verify that the Certificate Signature Algorithm is the expected algorithm.

 2. To export the certificate: